Vie-devr/void/README.md

 # Void
-Code editor, written with Rust + Macroquad.
+Code editor, written with Rust + Macroquad just for fun and experience.
-I just wanna try to make my own code editor, experiment with syntax highlighting methods.

 ## Building
 For Debian/Ubuntu: